 NHMLA had its first-ever entry in the historic Tournament of Roses Parade for 2012!
 The float, which featured three dinosaurs from our new Dinosaur Hall, was designed and constructed by Phoenix Decorating Company the world's largest builder of Rose Parade floats.
 Fellows were invited to preview the NHMLA's float at Phoenix's warehouse in Pasadena.
 They also enjoyed sneak peeks of other floats, got their picture taken with the NHMLA float, and enjoyed seasonal snacks, and tasty warm beverages.
 Follow the link below to view photos from this historic NHMLA field trip!

 Jim Henson Studios - Family Field Trip

 Fellows enjoyed an exclusive tour of the Jim Henson Studios located on the historic Charlie Chaplin lot, built in 1918.
 Chaplin filmed several classics at this lot such as Modern Times and Gold Rush.
 The day included a tour of the screening room and courtyard, where guests viewed Charlie Chaplin’s footprints and a puppet demonstration with Henson puppeteers.
-Guests also learned about the collaboration with Henson on the making of NHM’s newest puppet, the Saber-Toothed Cat.
+Guests also learned about the collaboration with Henson on the making of NHMLA’s newest puppet, the Saber-Toothed Cat.